 Buried: Sunset Memory Gardens, Cartersville Georgia

-- Inducted in Sports Hall of Fame
+- Inducted into the Sports Hall of Fame in three different states.

 Click to enlarge photos.

 Following his release from the Philadelphia Athletics, York’s former teammate Hank Greenberg helped him land jobs as a player-manager for a number of lower-level minor league teams, including teams in Griffin (GA), Union City (TN) and Youngstown (OH)/Oil City (PA).
 In 1952 Rudy played for two semi-pro teams in Minnesota.
 Returning to Cartersville, Georgia, York took a job with the Forestry Commission as a firefighter and painted houses.
 Rudy worked briefly as a scout for the New York Yankees prior to getting a managing job for a short-season rookie league team in North Platte, Nebraska in 1957.
 In 1958, Rudy was hired as a minor league hitting instructor for the Boston Red Sox, and in 1959 he returned to the major leagues as a first-base coach for the Red Sox.
 Fired after the 1962 season, Rudy served as a coach for the Reading Red Sox in 1963 and as coach/manager for the Statesville Colts in the Western Carolina league in 1964.
 That was his last job in baseball.